Albertino2020/tic-tac-toe-project/README.md

 ### How to Play

-1. Follow instructions presented above to setup and run the game on your local machine.
+1. Follow the instructions presented above to set up and run the game on your local machine.

 2. When prompted, follow instructions on the screen.
-It is important to write names correctly, so that the subsequent name spellings match the first spelling.
+It is important to write names correctly so that the subsequent name spellings match the first spelling.

-3. Write your name and the name of your opponent when asked for.
+3. Write your name and the name of your opponent when asked for it.

 ![screenshot](./img/name.png)

-4. Pick up your game symbol when asked for.
+4. Pick up your game symbol when asked for it.

 ![screenshot](./img/symbol.png)

-5. Write the name of the first one to play,i.e., your name or the name of your oponent, when asked for.
+5. Write the name of the first one to play,i.e., your name or the name of your opponent, when asked for it.

 ![screenshot](./img/firs_to_play.png)

 6. Follow instructions on the command prompt.
-Pick up a number from the list of vailid moves to mark your symbol on the game grid (board)
+Pick up a number from the list of valid moves to mark your symbol on the game grid (board).

 ![screenshot](./img/turn.png)

-7. Pay attention to your opponent's moves and counter-attack to block all his or her attemps to win the game according to the 'About the Game' section above, while attempting to place three of your mark in a horizontal, vertical, or diagonal row,
+7. Pay attention to your opponent's moves and counter-attack to block all his or her attempts to win the game according to the 'About the Game' section above, while attempting to place three of your mark in a horizontal, vertical, or diagonal row,

 ![screenshot](./img/est.png)